nevobit/monorepo-starter/docs/RUNBOOKS/cache-miss-spike.md

 ## Overview

-This runbook provides procedures for responding to cache miss spikes that can cause performance degradation and increased database load in the gtalla system.
+This runbook provides procedures for responding to cache miss spikes that can cause performance degradation and increased database load in the {{projectName}} system.

 ## Severity Levels